 The shape of the population pyramid tells the story of the people living in that particular country.
 The numbers of children (below 15 years) are shown at the bottom and reflect the level of births.
 The size of the top shows the numbers of aged people (above 65 years) and reflects the number of deaths.

 The population pyramid also tells us how many dependents there are in a country.
 There are two groups of dependents — young dependents (aged below 15 years) and elderly dependents (aged over 65 years).
-Those of the working age are the economically active.
+Those of the working-age are economically active.

 In countries where death rates (especially amongst the very young) are decreasing, the pyramid is broad in the younger age groups, because more infants survive to adulthood.
 This can be seen in the pyramid for India.
-Such populations contain a relatively large number of young people and which means a strong and expanding labour force.
-In countries like Japan, low birth rates make the pyramid narrow at the base.
+Such populations contain a relatively large number of young people and which means a strong and expanding labor force.
+In countries like Japan, low birth rates make the pyramid narrows at the base.
 Decreased death rates allow numbers of people to reach old age.